Amy Hill, APR (2016)

 Fred (our area’s only Fellow at the time) was instrumental in the re-chartering of our chapter.
 While there was a team working with him, he took on the key role of motivator.

-He has always been the perfect role-model of a mentor.
+He has always been the perfect role model of a mentor.
 He has constantly inspired others (nagged, nudged, encouraged) to be part of a professional group (Pennsylvania Public Relations Society and Public Relations Society of America) and to take on leadership roles in those organizations.
-Naturally, he encouraged many in PRSA to be active locally, regionally and nationally.
+Naturally, he encouraged many in PRSA to be active locally, regionally, and nationally.
 (Deborah and I were often nudged/nagged/encouraged by Fred to take one more step in our professional development.
 But, we were only two of many.

 It was Fred who organized, planned, and taught the first few sets of APR coaching sessions.
 He encouraged participants to attend coaching sessions and then encouraged the participants to become part of the APR “faculty” soon after they achieved their APR.